1990–91 Portland Trail Blazers season

-The Trail Blazers won their first eleven games of the regular season, on their way to a franchise best start at a record of 27–3, and holding a 39–9 record at the All-Star break.
-The Trail Blazers posted a 16-game winning streak near the end of the season, and finished in first place in the Pacific Division with a league best 63–19 record, setting a franchise-high win total that still stands today, earning the first seed in the Western Conference, and made their ninth consecutive trip to the NBA playoffs.
+With the addition of Ainge, the Trail Blazers won their first eleven games of the regular season, posted an eight-game winning streak between November and December, and won five straight games in late December, which led to a franchise-best 27–3 start to the season.
+The team posted a seven-game winning streak in January, and later on held a 39–9 record at the All-Star break.
+At mid-season, the team traded second-year guard Dražen Petrović to the New Jersey Nets, and acquired former All-Star guard Walter Davis from the Denver Nuggets in a three-team trade.
+The Trail Blazers posted a 16-game winning streak between March and April, and finished in first place in the Pacific Division with a league-best 63–19 record, setting a franchise-high win total that still stands today, earning the first seed in the Western Conference.
 It was their first Division title since the 1977–78 season, and ended the Los Angeles Lakers' streak of nine consecutive years as Pacific Division champions, and number-one seed in the Western Conference.
+The team qualified for the NBA playoffs for the ninth consecutive year.